mapillary/mapillary_tools/python/README.md

     python geotag_from_gpx.py path-to-images/ gpx_file [time_offset]

 The time_offset is optional and is used if your camera clock is offset from your GPS clock.
+(Requires gpxpy, e.g. 'pip install gpxpy').

 **interpolate_direction.py**

 Interpolates the direction of an image based on the coordinates stored in
 the EXIF tag of the next image in a set of consecutive images.

     python interpolate_direction.py path-to-images/ [offset_angle]